sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_4_WhatIsAComputerAndCPU/Questions01.md

 **Explanation**

-a) RAM or Random Access Memory is the one that is directly plugged into CPU.
-It is also called computer memory.
-All other options mentioned above are connected to CPU through a set of wires called buses and supporting chip called bus controllers & are not directly attached to CPU.

-b) RAM or Random Access Memory is the one that is directly plugged into CPU.
-It is also called computer memory.
-All other options mentioned above are connected to CPU through a set of wires called buses and supporting chip called bus controllers & are not directly attached to CPU.

-c) RAM or Random Access Memory is the one that is directly plugged into CPU.
-It is also called computer memory.
-All other options mentioned above are connected to CPU through a set of wires called buses and supporting chip called bus controllers & are not directly attached to CPU.

-d) RAM or Random Access Memory is the one that is directly plugged into CPU.
+RAM or Random Access Memory is the one that is directly plugged into CPU.
 It is also called computer memory.
 All other options mentioned above are connected to CPU through a set of wires called buses and supporting chip called bus controllers & are not directly attached to CPU.

 ---
 ---